 The most effective interventions combine nutrition, diet and exercise education and counseling, along with behavioral strategies to help patients acquire the skills and supports needed to change eating patterns and to become physically active.

-At our Florida and New England-based residential treatment programs for dual disorders, we encourage a whole-life approach to wellness and recovery, providing information and encouraging family support.
+At our residential treatment programs for dual disorders, we encourage a whole-life approach to wellness and recovery, providing information and encouraging family support.

 Stay tuned for a series of articles on our blog related to preventable causes of death for those with mental disorders and resources for support.
 Subscribe to our email newsletter and join our Facebook community for more information and updates on topics that affect you or your loved ones.